cyanbun96/qrustyquake/README.md

    - Ran through X11 with touch controls. *unpleasant*

-- macOS [HW] v0.6.0
+- macOS [HW] v0.6.2

-   - Several successes were reported with the default Makefile and SDL3 from brew
+   - Built without SDL3_mixer, with cmake and SDL3 from brew, on 14.6.1

 - Emscripten [Browsers with WebAssembly] v0.6.0